microsoft/hands-on-lab-github-copilot/docs/workshop.md

 <div class="info" data-title="info">

-> Just like the Leap Year calculation mentioned above, rewriting the comments will prompt it to suggest code using new language specifications or new libraries.
+> Just like the leap year calculation mentioned above, rewriting the comments will prompt it to suggest code using new language specifications or new libraries.

 </div>